Curriculum-based Sample Efficient Reinforcement Learning for Robust Stabilization of a Quadrotor: Abstract

 \section{Abstract}

-This article introduces a curriculum learning approach to develop a reinforcement learning-based robust stabilizing controller for a Quadrotor that meets predefined performance criteria.
-The learning objective is to achieve desired positions from random initial conditions while adhering to both transient and steady-state performance specifications.
-This objective is challenging for conventional one-stage end-to-end reinforcement learning, due to the strong coupling between position and orientation dynamics, the complexity in designing and tuning the reward function, and poor sample efficiency, which necessitates substantial computational resources and leads to extended convergence times.
-To address these challenges, this work decomposes the learning objective into a three-stage curriculum that incrementally increases task complexity.
-The curriculum begins with learning to achieve stable hovering from a fixed initial condition, followed by progressively introducing randomization in initial positions, orientations and velocities.
-A novel additive reward function is proposed, to incorporate transient and steady-state performance specifications.
-The results demonstrate that the Proximal Policy Optimization (PPO)-based curriculum learning approach, coupled with the proposed reward structure, achieves superior performance compared to a single-stage PPO-trained policy with the same reward function, while significantly reducing computational resource requirements and convergence time.
-The curriculum-trained policy's performance and robustness are thoroughly validated under random initial conditions and in the presence of disturbances.
+This article introduces a novel sample-efficient curriculum learning (CL) approach for training an end-to-end reinforcement learning (RL) policy for robust stabilization of a Quadrotor.
+The learning objective is to simultaneously stabilize position and yaw-orientation from random initial conditions through direct control over motor RPMs (end-to-end), while adhering to pre-specified transient and steady-state specifications.
+This objective, relevant in aerial inspection applications, is challenging for conventional one-stage end-to-end RL, which requires substantial computational resources and lengthy training times.
+To address this challenge, this article draws inspiration from human-inspired curriculum learning and decomposes the learning objective into a three-stage curriculum that incrementally increases task complexity, while transferring knowledge from one stage to the next.
+In the proposed curriculum, the policy sequentially learns hovering, the coupling between translational and rotational degrees of freedom, and robustness to random non-zero initial velocities, utilizing a custom reward function and episode truncation conditions.
+The results demonstrate that the proposed CL approach achieves superior performance compared to a policy trained conventionally in one stage, with the same reward function and hyperparameters, while significantly reducing computational resource needs (samples) and convergence time.
+The CL-trained policy's performance and robustness are thoroughly validated in a simulation engine (Gym-PyBullet-Drones), under random initial conditions, and in an inspection pose-tracking scenario.
+A video presenting our results is available at https://youtu.be/9wv6T4eezAU.